Three ways to foster resilient supply chains

 Having a virtual replica of your supply chain allows you to carry out accurate testing of different scenarios, such as how switching a supplier might help you mitigate the possible impact of a global pandemic.
 With the ability for the model to respond to new real time data, companies that are able to exploit this technology spend less time in crisis mode and can instead develop mitigative strategies.
 The digital twin allows them see risks early and adjust inventory levels accordingly.

-According to research by Boston Consulting Group, use of a digital twin can lead to sustainable inventory reductions of five percent and reductions in capital expenditure of for those companies that have been early implementers.
+According to research by Boston Consulting Group, use of a digital twin can lead to sustainable inventory reductions of five percent and reductions in capital expenditure of ten percent for those companies that have been early implementers.
 For those companies using IoT technologies, the use of digital twins is already becoming more common.
-A survey by Gartner revealed that of companies using IoT already use digital twins and a further 62 percent plan to within a year.
+A survey by Gartner revealed that 13 percent of companies using IoT already use digital twins and a further 62 percent plan to within a year.

 Diversification and collaboration